 - 4. Does not use the elasticity of the bed (kills bounce) after landing for the immediate continuation of the next skill, thus causing a break. - 5.
 During the pass, leaves the double mini-tramp due to insecurity. - 6.
 If the competitor lands on any part of his body except his feet on the double mini-tramp bed. - 7.
 The pass is judged only on the skills completed on both feet to the point of interruption. - 8.
 The pass must end on both feet in the landing zone after the dismount off the bed.
 Landing off the landing mat, will result in a termination, loss of skill, a 0.9 pt. deduction, and any other applicable deductions. - 9.
 For more than three (3) contacts with the bed. - 10.
 The competitors must execute their passes without external help.
 If a spotter touches the competitor, the pass is considered interrupted and the spotted skill will not be judged. - 11.
 The second skill (dismount skill) must dismount the double-mini.
 Penalty: loss of skill, loss of DD, 2.0 deduction, and any other applicable deductions. - 12.
 Performs an illegal skill.
-Penalty 2.0 (may also result in a 3.0 pt. deduction if a skill from a higher level). - 13.
+Penalty 2.0 - 13.
 Touches any part of the double-mini other than the bed unless elasticity occurs. - 14.
 Skills that begin or end facing the side on the Double-Mini will result in loss of skill and termination unless a dismount skill. - 15.
-Landing on a "throw-in" mat will result in loss of skills, termination, and 0.9 pt. deduction. - 16.
-Performs a straight jump other than as a mounter skill.

-17. AAU T & T does not mandate.
+Performs a straight jump other than as a mounter skill. - 16.
+AAU T & T does not mandate.
 2.0 deduction.
-No zero score, award.1.

-18. Refer to each Specific Level for additional deductions under this heading.
+No zero score, award.1. - 17.
+Refer to each Specific Level for additional deductions under this heading.